Storage, safety and security

 - the premises in which it is installed has both –

-- a cctv system that is activated and operating any time the premises are unoccupied to detect and record any unauthorised entry to the premises and
+- a CCTV system that is activated and operating any time the premises are unoccupied to detect and record any unauthorised entry to the premises and

-- an intruder alarm system that is activated and operating at any time the premises is unoccupied in order to detect and record any unauthorised entry to the premises with an externally visible alarm warning light and loud audible alarm or a remote alarm monitored by a private security company approved by the registrar
+- an intruder alarm system that is activated and operating at any time the premises is unoccupied to detect and record any unauthorised entry to the premises with an externally visible alarm warning light and loud audible alarm or a remote alarm monitored by a private security company approved by the registrar

 Clause 2, Schedule 1, Firearms Regulations 2017